 Down south near Placencia and along the coast, there are many private cabanas that make for a very relaxing vacation.
 Certain tour packages may also include stays on the private isles just off the coast, though we can’t attest to this much since we have not had that experience.

 Currency: In Belize, the Belize Dollar is used, and one US Dollar equates to two Belize Dollars.
 However, this can change with inflation and other factors, so just double check or ask there if you’re unsure.

 Cash: Many places accept credit cards, but some tours, smaller restaurants, and street shops will only accept cash.
 It is a good idea to have cash for these situations and others, like power outages, when you may not be able to pay with a card.
 There are ATMs, but be aware of the high fees some banks may charge.

 Tipping: For tours and restaurant service, it is customary to tip between 10% and 15%.
 Check your bills to see if gratuity or the service charge is already added on.
 For doormen, drivers, and other staff providing various extra services, such as carrying your bags, small tips are always appreciated.

 You may find that groceries are a bit more expensive on the islands because it takes a more effort to import them there.
 It was cheaper for us to eat a lobster dinner at a restaurant than buy a few food items at the store to cook a meal.

 - High-End: 300+ BZD per night

-Snorkeling and dive tours can cost between 50 and 240 BZD per person for a full-day tour.
+Snorkeling and dive tours vary highly in price, costing between 50 and 240 BZD per person for a full-day tour.
+The price variation is generally due to differences in tour itineraries and what they offer.
 Ask around to find the best deal and ensure that the tour you select includes all the things you desire.